MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/screenshot-route53-homepage.png" width="80%" style="margin:15px">
 </p>

 Then, follow the domain purchase process which is quite straightforward.
-The hardest step is finding an available domain ame that you like.
+The hardest step is finding an available domain name that you like.

 **Request an SSL certificate using ACM**